Bhaskarkg2004/Virtual_fashion/README.md

 ### 2. 👗 Wardrobe Management
 - **Digital Closet**: View all your clothes in a grid layout.
-- **Categorization**: Filter by Top, Bottom, Sports, Formals, Home Wear, etc.
+- **Categorization**: Filter by Top, Bottom, Sports, Formals, Home Wear, etc.z
 - **Add Items**: Upload photos of your clothes and categorize them.
 - **Delete Items**: Remove unwanted items from your collection.